vinnyvaleria/SIMRide/README.md

 BOOKING: Weekly pickup scheduler (not important) | USERS: View Profile
 BOOKING: Check for passenger joining another booking for same time and day | CHAT: Live chat, store chat, select user to chat with
-BOOKING: Check for driver creating another booking for same time and day  | USERS: View other profiles
-BOOKING: Choose travelling to school or from school | USERS: Update password
+BOOKING: Check for driver creating another booking for same time and day  | USERS: View other profiles -- | USERS: Update password
 BOOKING: Mark ride as done as passenger | CHAT: Stored chat history
 BOOKING: Mark drive as done as driver | CHAT: Retrieving chats
 BOOKING: Passengers set meeting area by plotting position on map | BOOKING: Create a Booking